-Leslie Herod is the program officer who works with the director of allies and institutions to research, develop, and implement comprehensive, strategic agendas for LGBT-focused grant making.
-Leslie is responsible for designing and implementing alliances between national LGBT and African American organizations as well as the Colorado’s Schools Transformation Initiative.
+Leslie Herod is the program officer for the foundation’s Colorado School Culture Initiative, and and works to research, develop, and implement comprehensive, strategic agendas for LGBT-focused grantmaking.
+Leslie is also responsible for designing and implementing alliances between national LGBT and African American organizations nationally through the foundation’s ally engagement initiatives.

 Prior to joining the Gill Foundation, Leslie served as a senior policy advisor to Colorado Governor Bill Ritter, Jr., where she specialized in social services, criminal justice, mental health, senior citizen, child welfare, and anti-poverty issues.
 Leslie also held numerous staff positions within the Colorado General Assembly and was the outreach director for Referendum I, Colorado’s domestic partnership initiative.